mouseless-eth/Speedrun-Ethernaut-In-Foundry/03_CoinFlip/README.md

 ### Walkthrough

-1. create a new [forge project](https://book.getfoundry.sh/projects/creating-a-new-project.html) with the following contract in the `src` directory
+1. create a new [forge project](https://book.getfoundry.sh/projects/creating-a-new-project.html) with the following contract in `src`
 ```solidity
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.13;